Using analytics to improve your website.

 Plug-in to get the most out of your platforms

-There’s a huge amount of data running through Google Analytics on the regular.
+A huge amount of data is running through Google Analytics regularly.
 In order to not feel like you’re just drinking from a firehose, segmentation is your friend.
-Creating audiences and cross sections of your users allows you to gather usable insights that you can take action on.
+Creating audiences and cross-sections of your users allows you to gather usable insights to act on.

 Getting more analytical than a Billy Crystal movie